robertjd/sp-ng2/example/README.md

 ## Example Project

-In this example Angular2 application, you will see the use of the `<sp-authport>` component, which is a pre-built component with login and registration flows.
+In this example Angular2 application, you will see the use of the `<sp-auth-portal>` component, which is a pre-built component with login and registration flows.

 To run the example, do the following: